 Almost everyone understands the importance of stretching before a workout.
-Did you know that massage can be just as vital after a workout?
+Did you know that massage can be just as vital

 It’s unwise to simply ignore the body following a strenuous workout because that’s precisely the time that it requires attention.
 It needs relief, replenishing of nutrients and assistance with recovery.
 One of the best ways you can lessen soreness and help ensure that you’re not aching for days is with massage.